mui/material-ui/docs/src/pages/demos/buttons/buttons.md

 [Contained buttons](https://material.io/design/components/buttons.html#contained-button)
 are high-emphasis, distinguished by their use of elevation and fill.
 They contain actions that are primary to your app.

-For Material v1 style Raised buttons with a 2px border-radius, use `variant="raised"`.

 {{"demo": "pages/demos/buttons/ContainedButtons.js"}}